Jinxhy/THEMIS/README.md

+## THEMIS: Towards Practical Intellectual Property Protection for Post-Deployment On-Device Deep Learning Models

-## **This is the official implementation of the USENIX Security 2025 paper [THEMIS: Towards Practical Intellectual Property Protection for Post-Deployment On-Device Deep Learning Models]().**
+**This is the official implementation of the USENIX Security 2025 paper [THEMIS: Towards Practical Intellectual Property Protection for Post-Deployment On-Device Deep Learning Models]().**

 THEMIS is an automated tool designed to embed watermarks into on-device deep learning models from deep learning mobile applications (DL apps).
 It addresses the unique constraints of these models, such as being inference-only and having backpropagation disabled, through a structured four-step process: